 - Must possess good communication skills – both verbal and written.

 - Must be willing to share your personal experience/story about Tourette Syndrome with the public and with elected officials.

 - Be a supporter of the Tourette Association of America at any level.

 - Preference will be given to those with prior experience with TS outreach & education efforts.

-Estimated time commitment required from the Youth Ambassador Rising Leader:
+Estimated time commitment required from the Rising Leader:

-- Youth Ambassador Rising Leaders also asked to volunteer at least 5 hours a month by completing the tasks outlined in the Major Expectations section.
+- The Rising Leader is asked to volunteer at least 5 hours a month by completing the tasks outlined in the Major Expectations section.